bospetersen/WEB_LINKS/communicating_sharing_work.md

-Communicating and sharing your work: Further reading Recommended Further Reading and Resources
+# Communicating and sharing your work:
+Recommended Further Reading and Resources

 [How to Think About Communicating and Sharing Your Technical Work](https://www.mrdbourke.com/how-to-think-about-communicating-and-sharing-your-work/) - the blog post version of the videos you've just been through.
 You can save this for quick reference later on.